 This week on Greatest Games, Michael Walker joins Jonathan Wilson and Marcus Speller to remember Northern Ireland’s return to Windsor Park after three and a half years of international football exile.

 The Northern Ireland national team had been playing their “home” games up and down England since their last Windsor Park international in October 1971 against the Soviet Union.
-No overseas side dared to set foot in Belfast during the height of The Troubles in the early seventies.
 This game against Yugoslavia brought Northern Ireland out of football isolation.